 With over 1.2 million images and 15 thousand templates to choose from Design Wizard is a comprehensive platform for you to browse through and select high-resolution images for your site.
 You can even resize and optimize the image to ensure it doesn’t bulk up the size of the page.
 You can find pictures for every industry on this platform which make it great for any type of business to use.

-Like Get Stencil, Design Wizard also has three packages for users to choose from:
+Like Get Stencil, Design Wizard also has three packages for users to choose from (although more expensive):

 - Apprentice (Free)

 - Pro ($9.99/month)

 The main difference between the different packages is the number of images you can store and use.